bsc-wdc/notebooks/README.md

 * ISSUE 3: COMPSs does not start in Jupyter.
     - \# SOLUTION: Restart the python kernel from Jupyter and check that there are no COMPSs' python/java processes running.

-* ISSUE 4: Numba is not working with the VM.
-REASON: *Numba is not installed in the VM*
+* ISSUE 4: Numba is not working with the VM or Docker.
+REASON: *Numba is not installed in the VM or docker*
-    - \# SOLUTION: Install Numba in the VM
+    - \# SOLUTION: Install Numba in the VM/Docker
-    - \#           Open a console in the VM and follow the next steps.
+    - \#           Open a console in the VM/Docker and follow the next steps.
     - \# For Python 2:
     - sudo python2 -m pip install numba
     - \# For Python 3:
     - sudo python3 -m pip install numba

+* ISSUE 5: Matplotlib is not working with the VM or Docker.
+REASON: *Matplotlib is not installed in the VM or docker*
+    - \# SOLUTION: Install Matplotlib in the VM/Docker
+    - \#           Open a console in the VM/Docker and follow the next steps.
+    - \# For Python 2:
+    - sudo python2 -m pip install matplotlib
+    - \# For Python 3:
+    - sudo python3 -m pip install matplotlib

 ## Contact